webhooksite/docs/docs/custom-actions/action-types.md

 Per default, there are 3 retries (4 requests total) with 1 second delay between each retry.

 !!! note
     As Webhook.site URLs have a maximum of 30 seconds to respond, it's best to use a low delay and retry number that stays under 30 seconds total.
 Otherwise there's a risk the actions won't complete.
-Alternatively, you can mark the HTTP Request action as [Queued](/custom-actions.html#queued-actions), which has a timeout of 120 seconds.
+Alternatively, you can mark the HTTP Request action as [Queued](/custom-actions.html#queued-actions), which has a total maximum runtime of 120 seconds.

 If a status code is specified, the request will also be retried when the response status doesn't match the specified status code.
 The character `*` can be used as wildcard, e.g. `20*` will match any status code in the range 200-209.